GitMercCurious/Machine-Learning/README.md

 # Machine-Learning
-Labs from MIPT Machine learning cours
+The chosen labs from MIPT Machine learning course.